katur/blogsite/README.md

-# Blog
+# Markdown Blog

 ## Overview
-This is a website to test a blogging app.
-The goal is to eventually make the blog app easily importable into any Django project.
+This is a test website that includes a blogging app.
+The goal is to eventually make the blogging app easily importable into any Django project.

+The main inspiration for this blogging app is that posts are written in Markdown.
+I chose to do this because I find existing alternatives either too high-level (with Microsoft-Word-like interfaces that interpret text as HTML, subject to annoying misinterpretations), or too low-level (writing raw HTML).
+Specifically, I want to add this app to my mom's birding website, and she has complained in the past about her existing blogs on Blogger or Wordpress, where text is not always formatted the way she intends.
+But the alternative of writing in raw HTML is too cumbersome.
+I'm hoping that Markdown strikes a nice balance.

+This blogging app is not meant to be like wordpress.com or blogger.com, where anyone can create an account and create their own blogs.
+Rather, it is meant to be added as an extension to a website where the website administrators control what blogs get made and who contributes to them.
+Some examples of where it might be useful:

+- An individual's portfolio site, with a single blog and single contributor
+- A site like my mom's birding website, which will have several blogs with several contributors besides my mom, but my mom being the only administrator that controls what blogs are created and who can contribute to them
+- A larger site, such as a newspaper or nonprofit, that might run hundreds of blogs with thousands of contributors, but that would still want to maintain strict control over which blogs are made and who can write to them

+## Notes to Grader
+I got permission from the Professor to do this instead of the question/answer service.
+It is similar to a blog project done in the past.
+One major difference is that this

 ## Features
 ### Post-level features
 - Posts are written in Markdown, with easy syntax for bold, italics, lists, links, and inline images.
-This is the main reason I wanted to build a blogging app, because I find existing alternatives either too high-level (with Microsoft-Word-like interfaces that interpret text as HTML, subject to annoying misinterpretations), or too low-level (writing raw HTML).

 - Authors can add and edit their own posts through a custom interface.
   When editing, the form is pre-populated with existing content.
 - During editing, a preview of the Markdown render can be viewed live (using